-Despite a recognition of the centrality of central bank balance sheets in the macroeconomy in academic literature, their long-run empirical evolution, their actual size, and the precise economic effects of their deployment have so far not been studied "at the source".
+Despite a recognition of the centrality of central bank balance sheets in the macroeconomy in academic literature, their long-run empirical evolution, their actual size, and the precise economic effects of their deployment have so far not been studied systematically.
 Our paper closes this gap.
-We showed that balance sheets have not simply traced transaction volumes in respective economies.
-Not least, our long-run evidence suggests that while recently, advanced economy central bank balance sheets have indeed assumed unprecedented proportions relative to output, they severely lagged both total private asset, and total public debt asset growth over recent decades.
+We show that balance sheets have not simply traced transaction volumes in economies.
+Our long-run evidence suggests that while advanced economy central bank balance sheets have indeed assumed unprecedented proportions relative to output in recent years, in the decades prior to 2008, they severely lagged both total private asset, and total public debt asset growth.

-We have also shown that liquidity support via central bank balance sheets during tail events have a deep history, with two-thirds of such deployments being associated with geopolitical or financial shocks over time.
-A willingness to expand balance sheets in times of geopolitical stress existed as early as the 17th century: we demonstrate how the expansion of central bank balance sheets did not yet constitute a systematic response during financial crises during Walter Bagehot's lifetime - rather, this process evolved gradually, and by the end of World War Two, central bank balance sheet expansions had developed into such a systematic tool.
+We also show that liquidity support via central bank balance sheets during financial tail events has a deep history, with two-thirds of such deployments being associated with geopolitical or financial shocks.
+A willingness to expand balance sheets in times of geopolitical stress existed as early as the 17th century.
+We demonstrate how the expansion of central bank balance sheets did not yet constitute a systematic response during financial crises during Walter Bagehot's lifetime (1827-1877).
+Rather, this role evolved gradually.
+Not until the end of World War Two had central bank balance sheet expansions developed into such a tool.
 Investors in the post-1945 era could increasingly expect meaningful central bank liquidity support in the event of financial distress.

-Using the policy orientation of the key decision-makers responsible for deploying central bank balance sheets in crisis times - typically central bank governors, sometimes other executives in the central bank or the respective Treasury - we have shown how one can address these questions from an empirical perspective.
-We show that the deployment of liquidity support during financial crises contributes positively and in a statistically significant way to a faster return to trend inflation, trend real GDP growth, lower unemployment, support higher real stock prices, and lead to a weaker currency.
+How much support and with what consequences?
+Using the policy orientation of the key decision-makers responsible for deploying central bank balance sheets in crisis times - typically central bank governors, but sometimes other officials at the central bank or Treasury - we show how one can address these questions empirically.
+We show that the deployment of liquidity support during financial crises contributes in a statistically significant and economically relevant way to a faster return to trend inflation, trend real GDP growth, higher stock prices, and stronger real investment.
 It does not appear to make a difference whether such liquidity support focuses on a particular asset type.
 Such results stand in contrast with more pessimistic results, notably Bordo et al. (2001) or Honohan and Klingebiel (2003).

-We also uncovered an important qualification to such seemingly benign effects.
-While for a long time, many economists suspected that central bank interventions during financial crises could give rise to moral hazard - a concern that demonstrably motivated hawkish governors in the past to reject balance sheet expansions - we find indications that such a trade-off exists.
+We also find an important qualification to such seemingly benign effects, however.
+For a long time, many economists and central bankers suspected that balance sheet expansions during financial crises could give rise to moral hazard - a concern that demonstrably motivated hawkish governors in the past to reject balance sheet expansions.
+We find evidence that such a trade-off exists.
 The time until the next systemic financial crisis is significantly shorter after major balance sheet expansions.